StrangeRanger/bash-style-guide/docs/guidelines/style.md

 ////
 //// tab | Exported Variables

-- **Naming Conventions**: Use uppercase letters prefixed with `E_`, separating words with underscores (`_`).
+- **Naming Conventions**: Use uppercase letters with words separated by underscores (`_`), and prefix the variable name with `E_`.
     - **Reason**: The` E_` prefix, combined with uppercase letters, signals that the variable is an exported variable.
-This helps distinguish it from constants and other environment variables, reducing the risk of conflicts.
+This naming convention helps distinguish it from constants and other environment variables, reducing the risk of conflicts.
     - **Example**:
         ```bash
         export E_PATH="$HOME/.local/bin/"